 Third, and of greatest significance, the two measures of perceived change in positive affect and perceived change in negative affect functioned as good predictors of individual differences in coping with the effects of the pandemic.
 Coping was positively correlated with positive affect (r = .46, p < .001) and negatively correlated with negative affect (r = -.49, p < .001).
 Crucially, for the balanced affect model, in addition to the separate and cumulative effect of positive and negative affect on predicting coping during the pandemic, the interaction term between positive affect and negative affect added predictive power, showing that the ameliorating effects of positive affect on coping increased with increasing levels of negative affect.
 This suggests there is some merit in combining the scores of the two scales to indicate overall levels of psychological wellbeing, if this is a key variable of interest.
 In measuring psychological health across populations in a crisis such as the pandemic it may be more useful to know the balance of negative and positive affect rather than concentrating on just one.
 Thus, the widely reported increases in negative affect in the lockdown (ONS, 2020) may not have had as serious an effect on those who also experienced positive effects of the lockdown.
 Conversely, the positive effects may have been offset among those who also experienced negative effects of lockdown.
 The best wellbeing would be among those with high positive and low negative affect, and the worst wellbeing would be among those with low positive and high negative affect.
 Arithmetical combination obviously depends on the how the metric of each scale relates to absolute levels of affect, something which few if any scales can assess.
-The combined figure of ‘affect balance’ (positive affect minus negative affect) would be a relative and not an absolute measure of psychological wellbeing.
+The combined figure of “affect balance” (positive affect minus negative affect) would be a relative and not an absolute measure of psychological wellbeing.
 Nonetheless, it may be a more sensitive and useful measure for survey use that single items such as the coping scale used here.

 Two practical recommendations emerge as a consequence of these three conclusions, one relevant for further research and one relevant for practical application.
 In terms of further research, the TIBACh can be commended for further use and investigation.
 Given the internal consistency reliability and construct validity of the measure, TIBACh can be employed to understand more about the correlates, precursors, and consequences of individual differences in the change in wellbeing experienced by individuals as a consequence of the pandemic, the lockdown of the nation, and the lockup of churches.